 CSD DEPARTMENT MISSION STATEMENT

-The mission of the Communication Sciences and Disorders Department is to provide a high quality, inter-disciplinary academic and clinical education which enables program graduates to become competent, fully credentialed speech-language pathologists serving the needs of the region and Commonwealth.
+The mission of the Communication Sciences and Disorders Department is to provide a high quality, academic and clinical education which enables program graduates to become competent, fully credentialed speech-language pathologists serving the needs of the region and Commonwealth.

 CSD DEPARTMENT VISION STATEMENT